 I whirled, wrapping my fingers around his neck.
 "Give it to me!"
-I snarled, squeezing hard enough to see his eyes bulge out as microscopic cracks creased his papery skin.
+I snarled, squeezing hard enough to see his eyes bulge out.
 "NOW!"

-Large, inescapable fingers curled around my neck, and I found myself caught in an even more impenetrable grip.
+Large, inescapable fingers curled around my neck, and I found myself caught in an impenetrable grip.
 "Let.
 Him.
 Go."

 "Let him go, Bella!"

-Everything snapped back to reality, and Edward was standing beside me as Felix held me still, ready to rip my head off — should I move on Aro, he'd tear my head from my shoulders faster than I could blink.
+Everything snapped back to reality, and Edward was standing beside me as Felix held me still, having abandoned Edward to rescue Aro.
+He was ready to rip my head off should I move a muscle, ready to tear my head from my shoulders faster than I could blink.
 Lungs caving in on a powerful sob, I let my hand fall from Aro's neck and slumped against Felix's hold.
-He threw me to the ground, and I skittered across the floor like a pebble over a glassy lake.
+He threw me to the ground and I skittered across the room like a pebble over a glassy lake.
 I didn't even try to protect myself.
 Marble chipped and flaked beneath my skin.